jfnavarro/st_viewer/README.md

 ## Building from the source

-* Download and install CMake 3.7.2 (Latest versions of CMake 3.9.x and 3.8.x have compatiblity issues with Qt so I recommend to download and install the version 3.7.2 or a previous one)
+* Download and install CMake

 	Tips (for Linux and OSX; first download the file to a folder then in that folder open a terminal):